The Children's Museum of Indianapolis: Lower level

 The National Geographic: Treasures of the Earth exhibit, which includes three areas, is located on the Lower Level of the museum and was first opened on June 11, 2011.
 One area contains ancient Egyptian artifacts presented in a replica of the tomb of Seti I. Another area has a simulated archeological dig where artifacts about Ying Zheng, the first Emperor of China, were discovered.
 The third area features underwater archaeology through a Dominican Republic shipwreck of Captain Kidd and cannons from it.
 At the back is a working lab.

 The Beyond Spaceship Earth gallery opened in 2016 and is about technology and daily life of NASA's space stations, as well as featuring an Indiana Astronaut Wall of Fame.

 The "All Aboard!"
 Gallery features an 11000 lb steam engine designed by Reuben Wells in 1868 to conquer Indiana's Madison Hill.
 The engine is attached to a Pennsylvania Railroad tool car in the museum's "All Aboard!"
 Gallery.
+This exhibit is currently closed for renovations and set to reopen in fall 2026.

 The lower level also hosts the Lilly Theater.